-The Seven Sacred Teachings are values based in First Nations cultural tradition that reinforce the teachings of our Catholic faith.
+The Seven Sacred Teachings are values based in First Nations cultural tradition that reinforces the teachings of our Catholic faith.
 Each teaching honours one of the basic virtues to help us to live a full and healthy life: Love, Respect, Courage, Honesty, Wisdom, Humility, and Truth.
 Each of these Sacred Teachings is represented by a different animal and provides practical and positive traits for use in our everyday lives.

 LOVE - EAGLE

 To feel true love is to know the Creator.
 Therefore, it is expected that one's first love is to be the Great Spirit.
 He is considered the father of all children, and the giver of human life.
 Love given to the Great Spirit is expressed through love of oneself, and it is understood that if one cannot love oneself, it is impossible to love anyone else.

 The Eagle was chosen by the Great Spirit to represent this law, as the Eagle can reach the highest out of all the creatures in bringing pure vision to the seeker.
 Though the purveyor of the greatest and most powerful medicine, love can also be the most elusive of the teachings, as it depends upon a world that acknowledges the importance of spirituality.

 HUMILITY - WOLF

 Recognizing and acknowledging that there is a higher power than man and it is known as the Creator is to be deemed truly humble.
 To express deference or submission to the Creator through the acceptance that all beings are equal is to capture the spirit of humility.
 The expression of this humility is manifested through the consideration of others before ourselves.
 In this way, the Wolf became the teacher of this lesson.
 He bows his head in the presence of others out of deference, and once hunted, will not take of the food until it can be shared with the pack.
 His lack of arrogance and respect for his community is a hard lesson, but integral in the Aboriginal way.